michelp/pgsodium/README.md

 ### Sealed boxes

+Sealed boxes are designed to anonymously send messages to a recipient given its public key.
+Only the recipient can decrypt these messages, using its private key.
+While the recipient can verify the integrity of the message, it cannot verify the identity of the sender.

+    SELECT public, secret FROM crypto_box_new_keypair() \gset bob_

+    SELECT crypto_box_seal('bob is your uncle', :'bob_public') sealed \gset

+The `sealed` psql variable is now the encrypted sealed box.
+To unseal it, bob needs his public and secret key:

+    SELECT is(crypto_box_seal_open(:'sealed', :'bob_public', :'bob_secret'),
+              'bob is your uncle', 'crypto_box_seal/open');

 [C API Documentation](https://doc.libsodium.org/public-key_cryptography/sealed_boxes)

 ## Hashing

+This API computes a fixed-length fingerprint for an arbitrary long message.
+Sample use cases:

+  - File integrity checking
+  - Creating unique identifiers to index arbitrary long data

+The `crypto_generichash` and `crypto_shorthash` functions can be used to generate hashes.  `crypto_generichash` takes an optional hash key argument which can be NULL.
+In this case, a message will always have the same fingerprint, similar to the MD5 or SHA-1 functions for which crypto_generichash() is a faster and more secure alternative.

+But a key can also be specified.
+A message will always have the same fingerprint for a given key, but different keys used to hash the same message are very likely to produce distinct fingerprints.
+In particular, the key can be used to make sure that different applications generate different fingerprints even if they process the same data.

+    SELECT is(crypto_generichash('bob is your uncle'),
+              '\x6c80c5f772572423c3910a9561710313e4b6e74abc0d65f577a8ac1583673657',
+              'crypto_generichash');

+    SELECT is(crypto_generichash('bob is your uncle', NULL),
+              '\x6c80c5f772572423c3910a9561710313e4b6e74abc0d65f577a8ac1583673657',
+              'crypto_generichash NULL key');

+    SELECT is(crypto_generichash('bob is your uncle', 'super sekret key'), '\xe8e9e180d918ea9afe0bf44d1945ec356b2b6845e9a4c31acc6c02d826036e41',
+              'crypto_generichash with key');

+Many applications and programming language implementations were recently found to be vulnerable to denial-of-service attacks when a hash function with weak security guarantees, such as Murmurhash 3, was used to construct a hash table .

+In order to address this, Sodium provides the crypto_shorthash() function, which outputs short but unpredictable (without knowing the secret key) values suitable for picking a list in a hash table for a given key.
+This function is optimized for short inputs.
+The output of this function is only 64 bits.
+Therefore, it should not be considered collision-resistant.

+Use cases:

+- Hash tables Probabilistic
+- data structures such as Bloom filters
+- Integrity checking in interactive protocols

+Example:

+    SELECT is(crypto_shorthash('bob is your uncle', 'super sekret key'), '\xe080614efb824a15',
+              'crypto_shorthash');

 [C API Documentation](https://doc.libsodium.org/hashing)

 ## Password hashing

+    SELECT lives_ok($$SELECT crypto_pwhash_saltgen()$$, 'crypto_pwhash_saltgen');

+    SELECT is(crypto_pwhash('Correct Horse Battery Staple', '\xccfe2b51d426f88f6f8f18c24635616b'),
+            '\x77d029a9b3035c88f186ed0f69f58386ad0bd5252851b4e89f0d7057b5081342',
+            'crypto_pwhash');

+    SELECT ok(crypto_pwhash_str_verify(crypto_pwhash_str('Correct Horse Battery Staple'),
+              'Correct Horse Battery Staple'),
+              'crypto_pwhash_str_verify');

 [C API Documentation](https://doc.libsodium.org/password_hashing)

 ## Key Derivation

+Multiple secret subkeys can be derived from a single master key.
+Given the master key and a key identifier, a subkey can be deterministically computed.
+However, given a subkey, an attacker cannot compute the master key nor any other subkeys.

+    SELECT crypto_kdf_keygen() kdfkey \gset
+    SELECT length(crypto_kdf_derive_from_key(64, 1, '__auth__', :'kdfkey')) kdfsubkeylen \gset
+    SELECT is(:kdfsubkeylen, 64, 'kdf byte derived subkey');

+    SELECT length(crypto_kdf_derive_from_key(32, 1, '__auth__', :'kdfkey')) kdfsubkeylen \gset
+    SELECT is(:kdfsubkeylen, 32, 'kdf 32 byte derived subkey');

+    SELECT is(crypto_kdf_derive_from_key(32, 2, '__auth__', :'kdfkey'),
+        crypto_kdf_derive_from_key(32, 2, '__auth__', :'kdfkey'), 'kdf subkeys are deterministic.');

 [C API Documentation](https://doc.libsodium.org/key_derivation)

 ## Key Exchange

+Using the key exchange API, two parties can securely compute a set of shared keys using their peer's public key and their own secret key.

+    SELECT crypto_kx_new_seed() kxseed \gset

+    SELECT public, secret FROM crypto_kx_seed_new_keypair(:'kxseed') \gset seed_bob_ SELECT public, secret FROM crypto_kx_seed_new_keypair(:'kxseed') \gset seed_alice_

+    SELECT tx, rx FROM crypto_kx_client_session_keys(
+        :'seed_bob_public', :'seed_bob_secret',
+        :'seed_alice_public') \gset session_bob_

+    SELECT tx, rx FROM crypto_kx_server_session_keys(
+        :'seed_alice_public', :'seed_alice_secret',
+        :'seed_bob_public') \gset session_alice_

+    SELECT crypto_secretbox('hello alice', :'secretboxnonce', :'session_bob_tx') bob_to_alice \gset

+    SELECT is(crypto_secretbox_open(:'bob_to_alice', :'secretboxnonce', :'session_alice_rx'),
+              'hello alice', 'secretbox_open session key');

+    SELECT crypto_secretbox('hello bob', :'secretboxnonce', :'session_alice_tx') alice_to_bob \gset

+    SELECT is(crypto_secretbox_open(:'alice_to_bob', :'secretboxnonce', :'session_bob_rx'),
+              'hello bob', 'secretbox_open session key');

 [C API Documentation](https://doc.libsodium.org/key_exchange)

 ## HMAC512

+    select crypto_auth_hmacsha512_keygen() hmac512key \gset
+    select crypto_auth_hmacsha512('food', :'hmac512key') hmac512 \gset

+    select is(crypto_auth_hmacsha512_verify(:'hmac512', 'food', :'hmac512key'), true, 'hmac512 verified');
+    select is(crypto_auth_hmacsha512_verify(:'hmac512', 'fo0d', :'hmac512key'), false, 'hmac512 not verified');

 [C API Documentation](https://doc.libsodium.org/advanced/hmac-sha2)